LibreHealthIO/community-governance/GOVERNANCE.md

 ### Project Lead

-LibreHealth projects and teams are managed by a Project Lead, who also is a committer of the project/team they lead.
-Project Leads are the public figurehead of the project and is responsible for the health of the project.
+LibreHealth projects and teams are managed by a Project Lead, who is also a committer of the project/team they lead.
+Project Lead is the public figurehead of the project and is responsible for the health of the project.
 Due to their status in the community, project leads can also act as referees should disagreements amongst committers of the project arise.
 The project lead